Quadratic growth of geodesics on the two-sphere: Abstract

 \section{Abstract}

 We prove that for any reversible Finsler metric on $S^2$, the number of prime closed geodesics grows at least quadratically with respect to length.
+This result significantly improves the previously known growth rates, which were established by Hingston.
 The main tools are an improvement on Franks' theorem about the number of periodic points of area-preserving annulus maps, and the theory of cylindrical contact homology in the complement of a link.